 But did you know there is a much healthier way?

 Floating in a sensory deprivation tank returns the body to a womb-like state of safety and control.
 Without any external stimuli, and being enclosed in a calm, soothing and very private space, the mind and body get relief from the torments of PTSD.

 In fact, the benefits of float therapy for PTSD are so profound, TIME Magazine wrote a feature article (time.com/floating) about the therapy and its effects, pointing out the science behind it and profiling the therapy’s success on a discharged soldier.

-Float therapy can give your fight-or-flight stress response (which becomes and remains elevated with PTSD) a much needed “time off.”
+Float therapy can give your fight-or-flight stress response (which becomes and remains elevated with PTSD) a much needed “time out.”
 In the float tank, you get a retreat from the constant and overwhelming sense of fear.
-Repeated therapy exposure prolongs the benefit to after the session has ended, providing longer and longer episodes of wellness.
+Repeated therapy exposure prolongs the benefit long after the session has ended, providing longer and longer episodes of wellness.

 If you or someone you love suffers from PTSD, it is important to seek the help of a mental health professional.
 Speak with your doctor about adding float therapy to your recovery plan and experience the true liberation that floating can bring.